Rethinking STS and NLI in Large Language Models: Calibration under LLM

 \subsection{Challenges}

-Differences between textual discriminative and generative models pose challenges in LLM calibration in terms of accuracy calculation and confidence estimation.
+Differences between textual discriminative and generative models pose challenges in LLM calibration for accuracy calculation and confidence estimation.

 \paragraph{Accuracy Calculation:} Accuracy can be easily calculated in the classification task where the decision space is clearly defined among the given classes.
 However, the distribution of casual generation from large language models is complicated and intricate.

-It is ambiguous to scope the label space, given the fact that the golden semantics can be expressed in various ways~\citep{kuhn2023semantic}.
-For STS and NLI tasks discussed in this work, we simplify this issue by prompting LLMs with task-specific instructions that constrain label space, so that generated text contains predicted labels.
+It is ambiguous to scope the label space, given that the golden semantics can be expressed in various ways~\citep{kuhn2023semantic}.
+For STS and NLI, we alleviate this issue by prompting LLMs with task-specific instructions that constrain label space, so that generated text contains predicted labels.

 \paragraph{Confidence Estimation:} For a classifier, the probabilistic outputs from \textit{softmax} with logits passing through often serve as the predictive confidence.
 For continuous labels, predictive uncertainty is practically represented by standard deviation~\citep{wang2022uncertaintysts}.
-However, how to estimate predictive confidence for STS and NLI under generative models is an open question.
-Moreover, for black-box LLMs such as \chatgpt, we can only access to the generated text by API, without the probability of predicting the next token.
+However, how to estimate predictive confidence for STS and NLI under generative models is an open question, particularly for black-box LLMs such as \chatgpt, we can only access to the generated text by APIs, without the predictive probability of the next token.